Pōwhiri

 Once inside the whare

-Whaikōrero (speeches)
+Whaikōrero

 Once everyone is seated the whaikōrero (formal speeches) will start.
 There is a pāeke (order of speaking) that is Taranaki protocol.
-Members of the tangata whenua (hosts) speak first then the manuhiri (visitors) respond in turn.
+WITT representives speak first and after each speaker a waiata will be sung in support of what has been said.
+The manuhiri (visitors) have the opportunity to respond as well.
+Whaikōrero are always performed in te reo Māori.
+Always.

 Kai (food)